Doctor: “Hello ibanker.”

 Two elements were pivotal in that respect.
 Some people are fortunate to be in possession of both almost naturally – lucky individuals.
 Yet others, myself included, need a shake to see the light:

 1) Put everything into perspective and confront the fear: THIS IS JUST A JOB!
 That’s all.
 Irrespective of the glamour, the deals, the pay, the life, the image you give off in front of others, etc., it is just a job.
 And if it were suddenly taken away from me, then life would still go on.
-In fact, it would probably improve a hell of a lot!
+You won’t die.
+In fact, life would probably improve a hell of a lot.
+(This book by Seneca will help you put it all into perspective)

 Fear.
 That was an additional element I needed to tackle.
 What do I fear exactly?
 What is the root of this fear?
 And so I asked myself a few important questions which soon highlighted the absurd nature of it all and helped me come to grips with the fact that the job was not a matter of life and death.
 Sounds like a truism that even a carrot would comprehend, right?
 But it’s not always so simple when you’re in the lion’s den.
 When you live and breathe it to the core.